kiendang/rdocsyntax/README.md

 ### Implementation details

 R HTML help pages are rendered and served by the internal help server `httpd`.
-The package works by replacing the original `httpd` with one that receives the original HTML doc, making changes to the HTML so that parts of the doc that contains code would be highlighted, then serving the modified HTML.
+The package works by replacing the original `httpd` with one that receives the original HTML doc, makes changes to the HTML so that parts of the doc that contains code would be highlighted, then serves the modified HTML.

 #### Client side and server side highlighting